ahmedkamal6/Search-Engine/README.md

-# Search-Engine-Search
+# Search-Engine-TF/IDF

-this is the logic for searching usual search and exact search exact search just offer that second word must come after first word is found

-i just put the logic without the database code or the MVC implementation
+this part was a bonus essentialy gets the score of occurance for every word across all the documents